bookofproofs/bookofproofs.github.io/_sources/history/17th-century/clarke.md

 7. Developed a method for calculating an ellipse’s long axis from the length of its minor axis.
 8. Introduced the notion of a curved space and proposed curvature as a function of distance.

 Born 11 October 1675, Norwich, England.
-Died 17 May1729, London, England.
+Died 17 May 1729, London, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Clarke/)